captbaritone/jordaneldredge.com/_posts/2016-03-31-breaking-into-open-source.md

 All this work, and you're finally ready to actually write your code!
 Take this opportunity to slow down and write your most elegant code.
 The distributed (across time and geography) nature of open source software development, means that projects must lean more heavily on the code for communication.
-There is a quote, for which I cannot find an attribution:
+As Steve Mcconnell says in his book _[Code Complete]_:

 > Write programs for people first, computers second